Which Deployment Modes to Support?

 >This type of licensing is applicable to both large and small enterprises that require centralized license management.

-License leasing is an extension of the on-premises deployments (standalone and network, described above) that also adds a delivery and management mechanism to enhance the ability to service and manage a customer’s use rights.
+License leasing is an extension of the on-premises deployments (standalone and network, described above) with automatic license delivery and updates and usage collection.

 •The diagram on the left shows deployment of a non-leased license for the duration of a year.